AtlasOfLivingAustralia/ala-name-matching-2/doc/network.md

   * `min` Use the smallest value for an observable with a comparable type.
-* `http://ala.org.au/optimisation/1.0/dwcaOrder` The name of a class that will be used to order values when using `http://ala.org.au/optimisation/1.0/aggregate` The class needs to implement `java.util.Comparator` for the type of object being aggregated.
+* `http://ala.org.au/optimisation/1.0/dwcaOrder` The name of a class that will be used to order values when using `http://ala.org.au/optimisation/1.0/aggregate` The class needs to implement `java.util.Comparator<org.gbif.dwc.record.Record>` for the type of object being aggregated.
   Otherwise, the natural ordering is used.
-* `http://ala.org.au/optimisation/1.0/dwcaFilter` The name of a class that will be used to filter values when using `http://ala.org.au/optimisation/1.0/aggregate` The class needs to implement `java.util.function.Predicate` for the type of object being aggregated.
+* `http://ala.org.au/optimisation/1.0/dwcaFilter` The name of a class that will be used to filter values when using `http://ala.org.au/optimisation/1.0/aggregate` The class needs to implement `java.util.function.Predicate<org.gbif.dwc.record.Record>` for the type of object being aggregated.

 #### Derivations